-Rural electricity charges are higher because the electricity suppliers are allowed to charge a higher standing charge.
+Rural electricity charges are higher only because the electricity suppliers charge a higher standing charge.

 ESB Networks charges your Electricity Supplier for use of the Electricity Distribution System.
-ESB Networks charge the electricity suppliers €74.37 a year standing charge for urban households and €108.48 a year for rural households.
-(Inclusive of VAT) .

-.There is no such distinction for gas standing charges – because all the gas networks are in urban areas
+There is no rural or urban distinction for gas standing charges – because all the gas networks are in urban areas

-Urban or Rural ?
+Urban or Rural Electricity Charges?

-You can check if you are on a rural or urban residential standing charge by looking at the top right-hand corner of your bill.
+You can check if you are on a rural or urban residential standing charge by looking at the top right-hand corner of your electricity bill.
 You will see either DG1 or DG2 just underneath the MPRN.

-Rural Electricity Prices Compared
+Cheapest Rural Electricity Prices